discolabs/cartjs/docs/index/sections/further-questions.md

 ## Further Questions

 ### Is it stable?
-Cart.js is still in beta, although it's been in development for over a year and the API is quite stable.
-It's being used in production by a number of large Shopify stores, including our own clients.
+Cart.js is one of the most widely used front end Shopify libraries.
+It's being used in production by a vast number of Shopify stores, including our own clients.

-We're committed to supporting Cart.js now and in the future and always make the effort to respond to bug reports and feature requests in a timely manner as we move towards a 1.0 release.
+While it doesn't receive frequent updates, it is generally maintained and we do make the effort to respond to bug reports and feature requests in a timely manner.

 If you're interested in using Cart.js, we'll be happy to answer any questions you have or help you get up and running.